Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 #### Content

-- The material for lessons and quiz is taken from my daughters schools - Bonygate Primary School.
+- The material for lessons and quiz / resources is taken from my daughters school - Bonygate Primary School.
 I have checked with her class teacher and these are not copyrighted and can be used as per my choice.

-- The maths sheets for download have been taken from - https://www.activityshelter.com/year-2-math-worksheets-free/
+- The maths sheets (as used by school already) for download have been taken from - https://www.activityshelter.com/year-2-math-worksheets-free/

 - To complete this project I used Code Institute student template: [Gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)

-- I have worked on this project following a step-by-step approach from the Love Maths project from Code Institute to avoid missing any steps.
+- I have worked on this project following a step-by-step approach from the Love Maths project from Code Institute to avoid missing any steps but at no point is any information copied.

 - In general, I used the knowledge and reference of [w3schools](https://www.w3schools.com/) to guide me and learn more.